Some tips for running text-to-image models on your Apple laptop.

 The solution, of course, was to revisit my assumptions.
 Training / fine tuning is the most computationally intensive part of the generative AI process, so if you don’t have a high-performance graphics card then the cloud is the way to go.

 Google Colab lets you write and execute Python in your browser, and comes with (limited) free access to GPUs.
-As of today the basic environments are assigned an NVIDIA Tesla T4 with 16GB of VRAM, which is sufficient for our purposes.
+At the time of writing the basic environments are assigned an NVIDIA Tesla T4 with 16GB of VRAM, which is sufficient for our purposes.

 The photos you upload for fine tuning go into the temporary storage for your individual Colab environment and are deleted when you close the session.